 Here’s how it works:

 You get a ton of (insert name of fruit here) in your produce box, CSA share, from your own garden or at the farmers’ market.
 You eat what you can just out of hand, but now it’s time to add just a few extra ingredients to enhance the sweetness of the fruit, to soften it a bit and juxtapose it with a crisp, buttery topping.
 To concentrate the flavors so they shine.

 Here’s what you’ll need:

-- Salt--Always.
+- Salt–Always add salt when baking.
 A pinch to a heavy pinch.
-It'll counteract any bitterness and enhance the fruitiness.
+It’ll counteract any bitterness and enhance the fruitiness.
 Honest.

 Once you have your fruit in a pan and some lovely streusel strewn liberally over the top, bake at 375F until the fruit is bubbly all over and the streusel is a lovely deep golden brown.
 Cool it for several minutes up until just-until-warm and serve plain or with a dollop of yogurt or whipped cream or ice cream.

-As an example (and because I had 3 peaches staring at me every time I opened the fridge), I made three individual Ginger-Peach Crisps so you can see the Rules in Action.
+As an example (and because I had 3 peaches staring at me every time I opened the fridge), I made three individual ginger-peach streusel cobblers so you can see the techniques in action.
 To make it easy, I used one whole peach, peeled and cut up, for each crisp.
 I seasoned the peaches individually (once they were cut up and in the ramekins).
 Then, I made a batch of streusel and distributed it on the ramekins.

 For the Streusel

 (I like a lot of streusel.
 You can easily cut this in half or by 1/3 and still have plenty of streusel for each crisp)

 - 3 oz sugar (I used Sugar in the Raw)